-Access to the scientific analysis servers (Sci-servers) is restricted to ssh login from hosts inside the RAL firewall, so access from outside needs to be achieved via one of the JASMIN login gateway servers.
+Access to the scientific analysis (sci) servers is restricted to ssh login from hosts inside the RAL firewall, so access from outside needs to be achieved via one of the login servers.

-For more information on using the JASMIN Analysis Platform click here.
+Further information on using the software provided on JASMIN can be found here.

 The following guide should be considered when using the scientific analysis servers:

-- Be aware of resources available at the time before your process starts and choose the scientific server that is suitable ( check average load on scientific server from message of the day on login server for example or using any of Linux monitoring command:
+- Be aware of resources available at the time before your process starts and choose the scientific server that is suitable ( check the average load on the scientific server from the message of the day on login server for example or using any of Linux monitoring command:

 - Execution/processing time should be less than 1 hour;